rollacaster/elcontext/README.md

 ### Work / Home development environment

 Start all work applications when you're in the office, stop them when you're home (and start others).
-This was the initial reason to create `elcontext`.
+This was the original reason to create `elcontext`.
 It integrates well with [prodigy](https://github.com/rejeep/prodigy.el).
 You can define all applications you need at work or home as prodigy-services.

 ### Add yours!